Today, Friday, September 2, Brock Turner was released from jail.

 "He can now look forward to a productive life without being burdened with the stigma of having to register as a sex offender,” his attorney said at the time.

-Another recent high school graduate, Nicholas Fifield of Des Moines, Iowa, faced sexual assault charges this August.
-This time, the charge was for sexual assaulting a mentally handicapped woman.
+In August, another recent high school graduate, Nicholas Fifield of Des Moines, Iowa, was accused of sexual assaulting a mentally handicapped woman.

-Fifield met his victim — who suffers from seven mental disorders, including autism and dissociative identity disorder — through an online dating website.
-He negotiated with the group home where she lives to let him take her to the movies on December 5.
-Instead, he took her to his home and forced her to perform oral sex.
+Fifield met his alleged victim — who suffers from seven mental disorders, including autism and dissociative identity disorder — through an online dating website.
+According to police and criminal complaint reports, he negotiated with the group home where she lives to let him take her to the movies on December 5.
+Instead, he allegedly took her to his home and forced her to perform oral sex.

-Fifield faced a maximum of 10 years in prison for felony sex abuse.
-But he entered an Alford plea to a lesser crime on the day the trial was set to begin.
+But Fifield entered an Alford plea to a lesser crime on the day the trial was set to begin.
 At that point, Polk County prosecutor John Sarcone told the press he would not pursue jail time for Fifield, claiming "prison would not do this kid any good."Sarconne later confirmed with Revelist that he recommended no jail time for the "kid," but declined to explain his reasoning.

 John P. Enochs